hunterdyar/Clayze-Site/content/assignments/prior-investigation.md

 The paper should generally aim to answer the following prompts, or in the same spirit.
 The given prompts are just to get you in the right direction on what to write.
 They are not the rubric.

+## Rubric/Goals
+Generally speaking, your paper has three main objectives:

+1. What is it?
+2. What did it do that was interesting?
+3. What can we learn from it? (positive or negative lessons).

 ## Investigation Prompts
-Generally speaking, your paper has three main objectives: What is it?
-What Did it do that was interesting?
-What can we learn from it? (positive or negative lessons)

 - What is it?
 - When was it made?
 What was the context in which it was made?
 What other tools existed at the time?